 Overall flexibility and the low cost of standard oligonucleotides make assembly PCR seem like an easy choice for gene construction.
 However, there are several considerations that make the technique, in practice, more challenging.
 In addition to design and logistics factors, the success of assembly PCR is affected by the same factors that affect regular PCR.

 Annealing temperatures.
 Overlapping sequences should have annealing temperatures (Tm) ideally between 60 and 70°C and within 5°C for all termini of the DNA elements being assembled.

 Oligonucleotide characteristics.
-GC content, secondary structure, and repetitive sequences can affect annealing, amplification, and cloning so some sequence optimization may be necessary for successful assembly.
-In many cases this can be accomplished following existing knowledge and guidelines for PCR.
-Use the free IDT OligoAnalyzer® Tool, available on the SciTools tab at www.idtdna.com, to quickly analyze the DNA ends for these properties.
+GC content, secondary structure, and repetitive sequences can affect annealing, amplification, and cloning, so some sequence optimization may be necessary for successful assembly.
+In many cases, this can be accomplished following existing knowledge and guidelines for PCR.
+Use the free IDT OligoAnalyzer™ Tool to quickly analyze the DNA ends for these properties.